The Book of Genesis is the first book of the Old Testament and one of the most important books of the Bible.

 The Mosaic Authorship Theory

 The definition is in the name of the first theory we’re going to look, the Mosaic Authorship.
-This approach suggests that Genesis was written by Moses alone.
+This method suggests that Moses was the sole author of Genesis.

 The main argument for this theory is that elsewhere in the Old Testament it says that Moses wrote down the law and commands of God.
 Jesus, in John 5, also refers to Moses writing about him.